William James Sidis

-Early life and family background
+Biography

-Birth and family
+Parents and upbringing (1898–1908)

-William James Sidis was born on April 1, 1898, in Boston, Massachusetts, to Jewish immigrant parents who had fled the Russian Empire (now Ukraine).
+Sidis was born to Jewish emigrants from the Russian Empire (now Ukraine), on April 1, 1898, in Boston, Massachusetts.
 His father, Boris Sidis, had emigrated in 1887 to escape political and antisemitic persecution.
 His mother, Sarah (Mandelbaum) Sidis, and her family had fled the pogroms in the late 1880s.
 She attended Boston University and graduated from its School of Medicine in 1897.
-Sidis was named after his godfather, Boris's friend and colleague, the American philosopher William James.
+William was named after his godfather, Boris's friend and colleague, the American philosopher William James.
 Boris was a psychiatrist and published many books and articles, performing pioneering work in abnormal psychology.
 Boris was also a polyglot.